AnnBlessy/DBMS/EX.NO.11 DATABASE CONNECTIVITY.md

-# EXP NO 11: DATA BASE CONNECTIVITY USING  MYSQL AND JAVA
+# EXP NO 11: DATA BASE CONNECTIVITY USING  MYSQL AND PYTHON

 ### DATE: 25/10/23

 ### AIM:
 To create database connectivity and display the student table

 ### Steps:
 1. Install mysql,visual studio or python IDLE 3.12.